flan02/nba-python-pandas/README.md

 ### CSV Files

+As example we'll use a local directory [nba-stats-csv] with CSV files.
+It won't be uploaded to the repository.

 Data pulled from [NBA stats](https://stats.nba.com/) and saved down into CSV files to be imported into dataframes.
 Filenames may be updated over time.

 ### Acknowledgments